Taye Diggs Biography

 The eldest of five siblings, Taye Diggs and his family grew up in Rochester, New York.
 He was often called upon to help out his young siblings, changing diapers and making sure they stayed on the straight and narrow.
-The children were all encouraged to express themselves and the environment at home must have been open to the arts -- besides having an actor in the family, there are also two musicians and a dancer.
-Taye attended a Fine Arts high school and later earned his Bachelor of Fine Arts in Musical Theater.
+The children were all encouraged to express themselves and the environment at home must have been open to the arts—besides having an actor in the family, there are also two musicians and a dancer.
+Taye, whose unique first name came about because friends would pronounce his first name, Scott, as Scottaye, which eventually was shortened to Taye, attended a Fine Arts high school and later earned his Bachelor of Fine Arts in Musical Theater.

 In 1997, Taye made his way to daytime television with a recurring role on the soap opera Guiding Light as Adrian "Sugar" Hill.
 He appeared on the show for just over a year before moving onto bigger projects.
 First came a prominent role in the big screen adaptation of Terry McMillan's How Stella Got Her Groove Back as a young hunk trying to woo an older woman played by Angela Bassett.
 The steamy story made Diggs the object of many a woman's fantasies.
-Following a stint as a regular on the sitcom Ally McBeal in 2001, Taye continued making movies, then returned to the small screen when he landed the lead role in the UPN TV drama series Kevin Hill, about a single man whose life changes when he inherits a baby.
-The show debuted in September 2004 to high ratings.
+Following a stint as a regular on the sitcom Ally McBeal in 2001, Taye continued making movies.

 After joining the cast of the Oscar-winning film Chicago (2002) and the action feature film Basic (2003) with John Travolta and Samuel L. Jackson, he was cast in the title role of the UPN TV drama series Kevin Hill, about a single man whose life changes when he inherits a baby.
 The show debuted in September 2004 to high ratings but ran for only one season.